 You could choose to implement them using three hreflang attributes like this:

-Regardless of which type of implementation you choose (more on that below), there are three basic rules.
+Regardless of which type of implementation you choose – and there’s more on that below – there are three basic rules.

 1. Valid hreflang attributes

-The hreflang attribute needs to contain a value that consists of the language, optionally combined with a region.
-The language attribute needs to be in ISO 639-1 format (a two letter code).
+The hreflang attribute needs to contain a value that consists of the language, which can be combined with a region.
+The language attribute needs to be in ISO 639-1 format (a two-letter code).

-The region is optional and should be in ISO 3166-1 Alpha 2 format, more specifically, it should be an officially assigned element.
-This means you need to use this list for verification.
+The region is optional and should be in ISO 3166-1 Alpha 2 format, more precisely, it should be an officially assigned element.
+Use this list from Wikipedia to verify you’re using the right region and language codes.
 This is where things often go wrong: using the wrong region code is a very common problem.
-Use the linked lists on Wikipedia to verify that you’re using the right region and language codes.

 2. Return links

 The second basic rule is about return links.
-Regardless of your type of implementation, each URL needs return links to every other URL, note that it should point at the canonical versions, more on that below.
-The more languages you have the more you might be tempted to limit those return links: don’t.
-If you have 80 languages, you’ll have hreflang links for 80 URLs.
-There’s no getting around that.
+Regardless of your type of implementation, each URL needs return links to every other URL, and these links should point at the canonical versions, more on that below.
+The more languages you have the more you might be tempted to limit those return links – but don’t.
+If you have 80 languages, you’ll have hreflang links for 80 URLs, and there’s no getting around it.